-Flood profiles are to include lines for the thalweg (stream bed) and water surface elevations for the flood frequencies specified in the scope of work.
+Flood Profiles are to include lines for the thalweg (typically stream bed, or profile baseline) and water surface elevations for the flood frequencies specified in the scope of work.
 Different line types should be used to differentiate the profiles.
-Flood profiles should be checked to ensure that the flood profile lines do not intersect or cross each other.
-All drawdowns shall be eliminated from the flood profiles.
+Flood Profiles should be checked to ensure that the Flood Profile lines do not intersect or cross each other.
+Drawdowns are typically eliminated from the Flood Profiles.
 See Table 2 for specific formatting requirements.